Motyak/tommycrypt/README.txt

 # ..messages are seemlessly encrypted when sent..
 # ..and decrypted when received, on both side

+BONUS:
+- you can pass the `-m` option to toggle multiline mode on utf8 input
+- now support non-utf8 input by executing `./tommycrypt-bin.py` instead

 ---

 caveat: the hash function is simple, with 1/256 chance of collision..